tbfraga/project-combinatorial-optimization-problems/README.md

 This project will be being developed together with other projects, so it will not be possible to develop it very quickly...

-I hope this idea turns out to be very useful, relevant and interesting material.
+I hope this idea turns out to be a very useful, relevant and interesting material.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by-nc-nd/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by-nc-nd/4.0/">Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License</a>.